amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/04-contact-channel-analytics.md

 2. For the **Name** and **Label**, enter AwsGenerateAudioRecordingURL.

-3. In the **URL** section, enter `https://lambda.{awsRegion}.amazonaws.com/2015-03-31/functions/{lambdaFunctionName}/invocations/`-- replace {awsRegion} with the awsRegion your serverless application resides in (for example, us-east-1), and replace {lambdaFunctionName} with the full name of the sfGenerateAudioRecordingStreaming lambda you recorded in the previous section.
+3. In the **URL** section, enter `https://lambda.{awsRegion}.amazonaws.com/2015-03-31/functions/{lambdaFunctionName}/invocations`-- replace {awsRegion} with the awsRegion your serverless application resides in (for example, us-east-1), and replace {lambdaFunctionName} with the full name of the sfGenerateAudioRecordingStreaming lambda you recorded in the previous section.

 4. For **Identity Type** select **Named Principal**.
 For the **Authentication Protocol**, select **AWS Signature Version 4**.
-Fill in the **Access key ID** you recorded in the previous section as "AWS Access Key ID", the **Secret access key** as the "AWS Secret Access Key", the AWS Region, and "lambda" as the "AWS Service."
+Fill in the **Access key ID** you recorded in the previous section as "AWS Access Key ID", the **Secret access key** as the "AWS Secret Access Key", the AWS Region would be where your application resides in (for example, us-east-1), and at last the "lambda" as the "AWS Service."

 <img src={useBaseUrl('/img/lightning/image275.png')} />